psoulier/i2con/README.md

 intended for a Raspberry Pi platform.
 This has only been tested on a Pi 2 B+.

 Currently, only byte (8-bit) and word (16-bit) I2C read/writes are supported by the server.
 The protocol implemented by the server allows for multi-byte transfers, but this isn't implemented.
+I2con handles byte ordering for 2-byte read/writes; for larger transfers using a buffer (which is not implemented), the client must ensure proper byte ordering for the target I2C device.

 **Disclaimer:** This code is really just for reference purposes and most likely has bugs.